+Can probiotics help you lose weight?
 When I'm asked how much someone should weigh, I always respond with: “Your body will know.”
 In general, if you eat a diet that is rich in probiotics and superfoods, and you exercise regularly, your body will take care of the rest.

 How to Start Eating More Probiotics for Weight Loss